| Raspberry Pi

 - Jutoh for Linux

-These binaries are compiled on Ubuntu 8.04 and work on most Linux distributions.
-From Ubuntu 16.10,
+These binaries should work on most Linux distributions.

-you will also need to download a libpng 1.2 compatibility library, as described here.
+With this distribution, you may also need to download a libpng 1.2 compatibility library, as described here.

 Linux users: please see the following FAQs: